|Assistant Secretary||Nicola Cunningham|

 At the end of the 2013–14 season the club were promoted back to the Premier Division after finishing as runners-up in Division One.

-Today the club’s First Team play in the First Division North of the Eastern Counties League (Step 6) while the club’s Reserve Team play in Division One of the Anglian Combination League.
+Today the club’s First Team play in the Premier Division of the Eastern Counties League.